AspectOfMagic/Cache/README.md

 ==========[Installation]

-You will need Linux x86_64
+You will need Linux x86_64 or macOS environment

 ==========[Usage]